necdetsanli/EyeRest/README.md

   - Optional system sound (depending on OS settings).

 - ⚙️ **Simple options dialog**
-  - Lets you **enable or disable reminders** for the current session.
+  - Lets you **enable or disable reminders**.
   - Allows configuring the **reminder interval in minutes** within a safe range.
   - Optional setting to **use left-click on the tray icon to toggle reminders** on/off.
+  - Optional **“Remember my settings for future sessions”** checkbox to persist your preferences.
+  - Optional **“Start automatically with Windows”** checkbox to enable auto-start.
-  - Accessible via the tray icon’s context menu (Options…) or by double-clicking the icon.
+  - Accessible via the tray icon’s context menu (**Options…**) or by double-clicking the icon.

 - 🧽 **Clean exit & resource management**
   - Gracefully disposes the notify icon and timers on exit.